 Buy, Sell or Hold?
 Buy

 Pros: Southwest’s reputation as one of the best-run airlines could settle the nerves of worried investors.
-And as a low-cost carrier known for its excellent customer service, Southwest might be the first choice for budget-conscious travelers as the nation’s economic recovery continues.
+And as a low-cost carrier known for its excellent customer service, Southwest might be the first choice for budget-conscious travelers grappling with inflation.

 4. United Airlines Holdings Inc. (UAL)